How Much Do Software Engineers Make?

 Senior software engineers at top-tier companies can make $200,000, but salaries over $100,000 can be rare, even for experienced engineers.
-Google, which ranks among the best paying tech companies, offers software engineers $353,000, and a senior software engineer at DoorDash can earn $250,000 a year, as Business Insider reported.
+Google, which ranks among the best-paying tech companies, offers software engineers $353,000, and a senior software engineer at DoorDash can earn $250,000 a year, as Business Insider reported.

 How long does it take to become a software engineer?

 Becoming a software engineer can take 6-9 months or up to four years.
 A software engineer's educational path and career goals determine the length of time.
-Coding bootcamps provide the quickest route to becoming a software engineer, but companies may prefer to hire software engineers with college experience.
+Coding bootcamps are the quickest route to becoming a software engineer, but companies may prefer to hire software engineers with college experience.